powsybl/powsybl.github.io/docs/timeseries/index.md

 }
 ```

-We can see that an uncompress data chunk is modelled with a double array and an offset.
+We can see that an uncompress data chunk is modeled with a double array and an offset.
 It defines values associated to
 instants of the time index from `offset` to `offset + values.length`.

 The folowing example shows how to compress the chunk using the [RLE](https://fr.wikipedia.org/wiki/Run-length_encoding)